 - Nervousness – Much like humans biting their fingernails when they get nervous, horses can develop habits to distract them from whatever is causing them to be nervous.

 If your horse does start to eat manure then, first of all, make sure that he has enough nutritional food and then look at addressing the underlying issue.
 If he’s stressed or nervous then try to help him overcome that, if he’s bored then consider investing in some toys or turn him out with other horses more often.

 Is my horse okay eating sand?

 While small amounts of sand will help your horse keep his teeth smooth eating too much sand can be bad for him.
 Unlike soil which will generally move through your horse easily, sand is quite grainy and tends to settle in your horse’s stomach and digestive tract.
 Small amounts will be ‘washed’ out with other foods but too much can start to cause a blockage in the large intestine.

-If you’re worried that your horse is eating the dirt because he’s bored them why not give him a boredom busting toy to pay with.
+If you’re worried that your horse is eating the dirt because he’s bored then why not give him a boredom busting toy to play with.
 This will stop the boredom but will also prevent him from eating the dirt out of boredom.